Topics

 Unused panes take up space and add visual noise.
 Close them when you're done.

-A Canvas in one pane gives you AI + connected content, while another pane shows the item you're working on.
+A Project in one pane gives you AI + your project files, while another pane shows a reference item you need alongside it.

-Both let you see multiple things at once.
+Both let you work with multiple things at once.
 Here's when to use each:

 Use Panes When...